MicrosoftDocs/edge-developer.pt-BR/microsoft-edge/devtools-guide-chromium/javascript/reference.md

 This should be moved to an "Export debug data" H2 section when there is enough content for that, but there is not right now, so it is here.
 -->

-para copiar a pilha de chamada atual para **** a área de transferência, passe o mouse em qualquer lugar no painel Pilha de Chamada, abra o menu contextual \(clique com o botão direito do mouse\) e escolha Copiar rastreamento **de**pilha .
+Para copiar a pilha de chamada atual para **** a área de transferência, passe o mouse em qualquer lugar no painel Pilha de Chamada, abra o menu contextual \(clique com o botão direito do mouse\) e escolha Copiar rastreamento **de**pilha .

 :::image type="complex" source="../media/javascript-glitch-debug-js-sources-get-started-inputs-are-empty-copy-stack-trace.msft.png" alt-text="Escolha Copiar Rastreamento de Pilha" lightbox="../media/javascript-glitch-debug-js-sources-get-started-inputs-are-empty-copy-stack-trace.msft.png":::
    Escolha **Copiar Rastreamento de Pilha**